 Ellwood City, founded in 1892 as a resort town, had a beautiful amusement park like almost every other city at that time.
 There was a time when about 2,000 parks existed around the country, many parks were built as "Trolley Parks", meaning they were built at the end of a trolley line, as a way to get people to ride the trolleys.
 Ellwood City's Rock Point Park, was built with almost the same concept in mind but as a "Railroad Park".
 Unfortunately, the beginning of the end of Rock Point occurred in 1914 when a spark from the train's engine started a fire that destroyed most of the park.
 Rock Point Park was one of the thousands of parks that didn't survive into the 1990's.

-Rock Point Park Links
+Another Rock Point Park Site

 Rock Point Park - Memories of a bygone amusement park

-Enter Here!)
+Enter Here!

-Copyright © 1999-2008 Mike Costello All rights reserved.
+Copyright © 1999-2018 Mike Costello.
+All rights reserved.